evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 ## Interior

-You can choose between different types of seats, seat materials, and interior styling.
+You can choose between different types of seat materials and interior styling.
 The seat layout is the traditional five seats with two in front and three seats in the rear.

 ### First row seats